Blendify/blender-manual/blender_docs/manual/movie_clip/tracking/clip/header.rst

 ==============

 Defines how markers are displayed in the editor.
-Settings are found in the :ref:`Clip Display <clip-editor-clip-display-label>` pop-over.
+Settings can be found in the :ref:`Clip Display <clip-editor-clip-display-label>` pop-over.

 Pattern
    Can be used to disable displaying of rectangles which correspond to pattern areas of tracks.